jjgithub5/jjgithub5/README.md

 - ⚡ Fun fact: ...
 -->
 Hi!
 My name is JJ and I am a new software developer.
-🌱 I’m currently learning JavaScript.
+🌱 I’m currently learning Java.